Close Menu

 A common question people have about lenses is whether extending lens barrels are worse than fully sealed internally zooming/focusing lenses.

 Advantage #1, the lens can be collapsed and fit into a smaller space for transportation.
 With moving lens barrels the lens changes size so that the lens can be fully zoomed in or out to make the lens as small as possible.
-This makes fitting the lens in a camera bag just that much easier.
+This makes fitting the lens in a camera bag a lot easier.

 Disadvantage #2, potential for dust to enter the lens.
-Modern lenses are usually well sealed against dust but, I still hear about people who are getting dust in their lenses.
-The reality is you will want to avoid dusty and damp environments most of the time regardless of the lens design as any lens or camera can get fine dust particles in it.
-But it still does seem like people have more issues with dust when the lens has a large amount of travel on the front element.
-This could be due to the pressurization effect.
+Modern lenses are usually sealed against dust but, it only reduces dust in the lens, it does not prevent it 100%.
+This could be due to the vaccum effect of the moving front element.
 Essentially, the lens must suck air inside of it when the front element extends because extending the lens increases the internal volume of the lens.
 This can cause dust and moisture to be pulled into the lens when zooming in and out.

 Shawn